Uncover the Story behind Depth Anything - Selected by Apple CoreML Model Library and Boasts 8K Star on Github

 Depth Anything V2, developed by ByteDance's Large Language Model team, has been included into Apple's Core ML model library.
 This article introduces the research and development process, technical challenges and solutions behind Depth Anything, and shares the team's thoughts on Scaling Laws in single visual tasks.
 It is worth noting that the first author of Depth Anything V1 and V2 is an intern for the team.

-The Depth Anything V2 model developed by ByteDance's LLM team was recently selected into Apple's Core ML model library and is now available on the Apple Developer site.
+The Depth Anything V2 model developed by ByteDance's Doubao team was recently selected into Apple's Core ML model library and is now available on the Apple Developer site.

 image